|Mondrian: Composition with Red, Blue and Yellow, 1930||Malevich: Suprematist Painting, 1917-18||Kandinsky: Painting #201, 1914|

 to fauvism, Kandinsky went through a phase of painting fauvist-inspired

-landscapes in which his use of color rapidly moves away from the naturalistic
+landscapes in which his use of color rapidly moves away from the realm

 impressions: direct impressions

 of 'external nature' expressed in a drawing/painting form

 improvisations: those paintings which were inspired by 'events of the spiritual type'

 compositions: works which were less spontaneous than either of the other two categories because they were shaped and worked out in a series of studies over a long period of time

 and improvisations were generated more from the impression of nature and

 spiritual beliefs; the paintings called "compositions" reflected the greatest